Chords In Key Of A

 Seventh chords add another layer of complexity and harmonic richness.
 They are built by adding a seventh interval to the basic triad.
 In A major, we have the following seventh chords:

-• B Minor 7 (ii7): B-D#-F#-A. A more complex version of the B minor triad And that's really what it comes down to..
+• B Minor 7 (ii7): B-D#-F#-A. A more complex version of the B minor triad That's the part that actually makes a difference..

 • C# Minor 7 (iii7): C#-E-G#-B. Adding depth to the C# minor triad.